Yellow Line (Mumbai Metro): Construction

-As per the government releases, Metro 2 will be built in two sections - Dahisar-DN Nagar (Metro 2A) and DN Nagar-Mankhurd (Metro 2B).
-The Maharashtra Government appointed the DMRC as a consultant to execute both sections.
-The DMRC will have sole responsibility for civil and technical works and O&M on the Metro 2A corridor.
-For the Metro 2B corridor, the MMRDA will carry out civil works, while the DMRC is tasked with technical work and O&M.
+Yellow Line (Line 2) will be built in two sections - Dahisar-DN Nagar (Metro 2A) and DN Nagar-Mankhurd (Metro 2B).
+The MMRDA signed an agreement with the DMRC, appointing the latter as the implementing agency for the project on 12 December 2015.
+The DMRC was paid ₹334 crore for its services.
+The DMRC will have sole responsibility for civil and technical works and operations and maintenance on the Metro 2A corridor.
+For the Metro 2B corridor, the MMRDA will carry out civil works, while the DMRC is tasked with technical work and operations and maintenance.
+In July 2018, the state government granted special planning authority status to the MMRDA in a bid to speed up implementation of metro projects.